electron/electron/docs/api/browser-window.md

 ### `win.close()`

-Try to close the window, this has the same effect with user manually clicking the close button of the window.
-The web page may cancel the close though, see the [close event](#event-close).
+Try to close the window.
+This has the same effect as a user manually clicking the close button of the window.
+The web page may cancel the close though.
+See the [close event](#event-close).

 ### `win.focus()`